dsk003/HarhsalFileUpload/README.md

 - Replace `your_actual_supabase_service_role_key` with your **service_role** key from Supabase
 - ⚠️ **Must use service_role key**, not anon public key, for authentication to work
 - Get it from: Supabase Dashboard → Settings → API → service_role key
+- Add your Dodo Payments credentials for payment functionality (see PAYMENT_SETUP.md)

 ## Running the Application